 DaVinci Resolve — king of color grading

 DaVinci Resolve (DVR) has the best set of professional coloring tools you can acquire for free.
-This free video editor allows you to get a precise depth of control over coloring; this is a feature you can really benefit from if your YouTube videos will likely include stunning natural landscapes or exciting wildlife scenes.
+This free YouTube video editor allows you to get a precise depth of control over coloring; this is a feature that is beneficial if your YouTube videos will likely include stunning natural landscapes or exciting wildlife scenes.
 Maybe you just really love working with color?
 Then DVR is great for that too!

 Is DaVinci Resolve easy to use?